Purple Line (Namma Metro): Frequency

-The metro service runs from 5 AM and 12 AM daily.
-The end-to-end travel time on a Purple Line train is 33 minutes.
-From 7 November 2016, Purple Line trains began running at an interval of every 4 minutes between 9:10 am and 9:58 am to handle rising passenger traffic during morning peak hour.
-This timing was later withdrawn as the trains were not operating at optimal capacity.
+The metro service runs from 5 am and 12 am daily.
+The end-to-end travel time on a Purple Line train is 82 minutes.
+From 7 November 2016, Purple Line trains began running at an interval of every 4 minutes between 9:10 am and 9:58 am to handle rising passenger traffic during morning peak hour; this timing was later withdrawn as the trains were not operating at optimal capacity.
 From 27 February 2017, the BMRC introduced a new time-table for weekdays.
-Headway on the line was changed as follows: 4 minutes (08:30-09:10), 7 minutes (07:00-08:30 and 09:10-10:40), 8 minutes (16:00-20:40) and 15 minutes at all other times.
+Headways on the line was changed to 4 minutes from 08:30 to 09:10, 7 minutes from 07:00 to 08:30 and 09:10 to 10:40, 8 minutes from 16:00 to 20:40 and 15 minutes at all other times.

-Metro services have occasionally operated beyond 2200 hours.
-Services are usually extended on festival days or when an international cricket match is held in Bangalore.
+Metro services have occasionally operated beyond 22:00 hours.
+Services are usually extended on festival days or when an international cricket match is being held in Bengaluru.

 Speed

 The system is designed for a maximum train speed of 80 km/h.
 However, the Research Design and Standards Organization (RDSO) fixed the speed at which trains are allowed to commercially operate at 67.50 km/h on straight sections, 35 km/h on curves, and 45 km/h in stations.
-The maximum permitted speed on the underground section is 40 km/hr.
-Purple Line trains usually operate at speeds of 38–40 km/hr.
+The maximum permitted speed on the underground section is 40 km/h.
+Purple Line trains usually operate at speeds of 38–40 km/h.
 According to metro authorities, the trains require more than 400 metres to accelerate from, or decelerate to a halt.
 As the inter-station distance on the line is about 1 km, the trains have limited time to run at higher speeds.

 Fare collection

-End-to-end fare on the Purple Line is ₹90.
-Commuters who pay using smartcards receive a 5% discount per transaction.
+The fare between both termini of the Purple Line is ₹90.
+Commuters who pay using smart cards receive a 5% discount per transaction.

 As of April 2016, 37.59% of commuters on the Purple Line use smart cards, while the rest purchase tokens.

 Safety

 All stations on the line have 4 emergency exits, and Majestic station has 18 emergency exits.
 Stations have been built to withstand zone III earthquakes.
-Bangalore is located in a zone II earthquake area.
-The tunnels are equipped with walkways to enable passengers to disembark from a train and walk to the nearest station in case of a technical failure.
+The tunnels are equipped with walkways to help passengers to disembark from a train and walk to the nearest station in case of a technical failure.
 The underground section is also equipped with 5 cross-passages that will enable passengers to move between tunnels, in case a tunnel section fills up with smoke.
 There are three tunnel cross-passages between Majestic and Sir M Visvesvaraya metro station, and one each between Vidhana Soudha and Central College, and Majestic and City Railway station.
-All stations were built with flame retardant materials, and also have 100,000 litres of water stored on-site for use in case of a fire.
+All stations were built with flame retardant materials, and have 100,000 litres of water stored on-site for use in case of a fire.

+Namma Metro has a dedicated fire team to take care of operations and maintenance of the firefighting system installed in metro stations.
+They conduct regular mock exercises and liaison with the state fire department for any assistance in case of a fire emergency.